liquidprompt/liquidprompt/docs/config.rst

      the path, showing consecutive directories as one shortened section.
 E.g. in a directory named ``~/MyProjects/liquidprompt/tests``, it will be shortened to ``...prompt/tests``.
 The shortened mark is :attr:`LP_MARK_SHORTEN_PATH`.
+     If not the first priority, it can end up removing multiple directories in a row if the higher priority methods did not shorten enough.
    * **truncate_chars_from_dir_right**: Leaves the beginning of a directory name untouched.
 E.g. directories will be shortened like so: ``~/Doc.../Office``.
      How many characters will be untouched is set by